VR51/import-users-from-csv/readme.txt

 This plugin allows you to import users from an uploaded CSV file.
 It will add users with basic information as well as meta fields and user role.

 You can also choose to send a notification to the new users and to display password nag on user login.

+This is the enahnced forked version downloaded from https://github.com/VR51/import-users-from-csv

 [Check out my other free plugins.](https://profiles.wordpress.org/users/andrewza/)